YOU CAN NOW *WATCH* 2013 Red Nation FilmLab Conversation Series on Red Nation Television Channel @ >>> REDNATIONTV.COM

 Award-winning Red Nation Films, recognizes the original storytellers of this land.
 We know that women are the life-givers, visionaries, healers, the 1st feminists.
 American Indian women carry the history of our culture.
 The year that Red Nation Film Festival was launched 2003, there was a study that women made up only 17% of all directors, executive producers, writers, cinematographers and editors working on top 250 domestic grossing films.

 To date there have only been 4 contemporary American Indian women stories ever produced in film history in the United States, they are: “A Girl Called Hatter Fox” C.B.S.
-1977 – starring Joanelle Romero (this was the first contemporary American Indian Women story produced); “Lakota Woman” Ted Turner TNT 1994 starring Irene Bedard; “Naturally Native” in 1998 starring Valerie Redhorse; and “Imprint” in 2007 starring Tonantzin Carmelo.
+1977 – starring Joanelle Romero (this was the first contemporary American Indian Women story produced and the first time an American Indian woman carried a leading role ); “Lakota Woman” Ted Turner TNT 1994 starring Irene Bedard; “Naturally Native” in 1998 starring Valerie Redhorse; and “Imprint” in 2007 starring Tonantzin Carmelo.

 In order to inspire the next generation of film enthusiasts and, to encourage a genre of Native women filmmakers to create their own stories, Red Nation Television Channel & Red Nation Films launched Native Women in Film and Television (2005), to bring awareness and content to the film industry.
 Sustainability requires a bankable market.
 Red Nation Television Channel and Red Nation Films knows that, “one can not build on success with one film every ten years” said Joanelle Romero, founder of both companies.
 We need to have one film, right after the other in order to create our market.